 I am so psyched to finally be able to share with you the end result of how to create a pretty and functional chicken coop!
 Trust me.
-It’s been driving me absolutely CRAZY not being able to show you these pictures this post “How to Create a Pretty and Functional Chicken Coop” all week long.
+It’s been driving me absolutely CRAZY not being able to show you these pictures all week long.

 Side note and a little back story first though.
-Last week I shared with you my favorite 10 Pretty and Functional Chicken Coops that I found online, and I was beyond inspired to also create a gorgeous space for my future feathered friends.
+Recently I shared with you my favorite 10 Pretty and Functional Chicken Coops that I found online, and I was beyond inspired to also create a gorgeous space for my future feathered friends.

 Future?
 Yup.
 You heard me right.
 At the moment we have two little ducklings that are currently residing in the coop since they are only a few months old.
 We have a scary population of predators in our area so until they get a little bit bigger that’ll be breaking in the new digs.